 Vancouver has long been known as a destination for lovers of the outdoors, thanks to its unique geography and mild climate.
 But more recently, the city has begun to earn a reputation with another type of traveller: the craft beer enthusiast.
 This should come as no surprise; craft beer is booming across the province, and nowhere more than in its biggest city.
-Hundreds turn out for events such as Vancouver Craft Beer Week and the BC Beer Awards, and in the last year alone, four new breweries have opened up in and around the city (with several more in the works for the coming months) to add to an already-thriving scene.
+Hundreds turn out for events such as Vancouver Craft Beer Week and the BC Beer Awards, and in the last two years alone, dozens of new breweries have opened up in and around the city to add to an already-thriving scene.
 Beer lovers, take note: Vancouver is becoming a legitimate craft beer destination.

 First up?
 My main stomping grounds, Main Street.
 The plan?
-Five craft beer-focused bars, two breweries, one day.
+Two craft beer-focused bars, four breweries, one day.
 Let the crawling begin!

 STOP ONE: CRAFT Beer Market